Arts / L&C Artists / Charles Fritz

 Not enough roofing

-Fort Clatsop, Astoria, OR The men install plank roofing using boards they had previously split and planks taken from an old Clatsop lodge.
-There is not enough roofing to cover all the cabins.
+At the Fort Clatsop building site, the enlisted men install plank roofing using boards they had previously split and planks taken from an old Clatsop lodge.
 Clark complains about the high price of food.

 October 28, 1805